douglascarson/douglascarson.github.io/posts/public/az-104-study-notes.md

      * cool
      * archive
 * Data in the archive tier is stored offline and must be rehydrated to a hot or cool tier.
 This can take up to `15 hours`
-* changing the acces tier can change at the `account` or `blob` level
+* changing the acces tier can change at the `account`
-* You can use `lifecycle manager` to manage tier based on last access time
+### Monitoring /Log Analytics
+* you can configure the storage account to send logs to:
+    * log analytics (azure Monitor)
+    * storage account
+    * Azure event Hub
+    * partner solution
+### Lifecycle Manager
+* move blobs between tiers using:
+    * date accessed
+    * created
+* you can move blobs from hot to cool to archive or delete
-# Chapter 3 - Deploy nd Manage Compute Resources
+# Chapter 3 - Deploy and Manage Compute Resources
 ## ARM Template Overview
 * ARM Templates are JSON files.
 The basic structure of the JSON Template is: